Collisional whistler instability and electron temperature staircase in inhomogeneous plasma

 Instead, we see that two gradient-driven stabilization mechanisms are present.
 The first term is the well-known compressional amplification that can result from a perturbation being advected by an inhomogeneous flow.
 As illustrated in \Fig{fig:compress}, if the Nernst advection velocity is a decreasing function of the propagation direction ($\pd{z} \nerstV < 0$) then the flow can pile up and amplify the initial perturbation, otherwise, when $\pd{z} \nerstV > 0$, an initial perturbation will be spread out and stabilized.
 In the specific context of Nernst advection, this is a well-known mechanism for amplifying magnetic fields near the ablation fronts of laser-compressed fuel pellets~\citep{Nishiguchi84,Nishiguchi85}.
 As seen in \Fig{fig:nernst}, $\pd{z} \nerstV < 0$ tends to occur when the plasma is weakly magnetized, \ie at small values of $\Hall$.

-Less well-understood is the second stabilization term due to `resistivity curvature' \footnote{In \citet{Davies21}, it is discussed how $\pd{z} \resist$ can also act as an advection velocity of the magnetic field, analogous to $\nerstV$, so one might also expect that $\pd{z}^2 \resist$ would enter as the pile-up of this advection velocity.
-But if this effect were present, the sign of the resistivity-curvature drive would be opposite to that seen in \eq{eq:Daham} and there would be a corresponding Doppler shift in~\eq{eq:Dham}.
-Hence, this cannot be the physical origin of the resistivity-curvature drive.}.
+Less well-understood is the second stabilization term due to `resistivity curvature'.
 As shown in \Fig{fig:diffuse}, the diffusion of a perturbation is faster when $\pd{z}^2 \resist > 0$ than homogeneous theory would predict (thus increasing the stability of the system against the perturbation), and the diffusion is slower when $\pd{z}^2 \eta < 0$ (decreasing the stability of the system).
 Per \Fig{fig:resist}, one generally has $\pd{z}^2 \eta > 0$ in the vicinity of a hotspot, with $\pd{z}^2 \eta$ becoming increasingly larger as the magnetization level decreases.

 In the limit when the geometrical-optics approximation is only weakly violated, this effect can be understood as the result of using the wavelength-averaged resistivity in place of the resistivity when determining the damping of a wave.
 Indeed, if we define the effective resistivity as